 For more info, please choose from the following courses offered by Utah Mountain Adventures:

-The rock climbing camp will instill safe outdoor climbing skills and techniques and improve movement on rock.
+The rock climbing camps will instill safe outdoor climbing skills and techniques and improve movement on rock.

 Recognition of hazards, movement on rock, belaying, knots, rope management, rappelling and use of technical gear.